CEMeNT-PSAAP/MCDC/docs/source/user.rst

         mu=np.linspace(-1.0, 1.0, 32 + 1),
     )

-Here you can see again that we are using Numpy arrays to construct our tally mesh.
-Monte Carlo results are really just a histogram over relevant tallies.
-In fact regardless of the specific problem particles are always flying through space direction and time, we just disable most of the tallying in those dimensions for a problem this simple.

-Next we set simulation settings, primarily the number of particles.
+Next we set simulation settings.
+The only required setting is the number of particles.
-If you where running a k-eigenvalue type problem there would be a number of different setting to put in here as well.
-You can also control weather the MC/DC title mast displays, something you might want to disable if MC/DC transport is part of an inner loop.
+Additional settings include, for example, the cycles to use for a k-eigenvalue problem or whether the MC/DC title should be disabled.

 .. code-block:: python3

     mcdc.setting(N_particle=1e3)

-Finally execute the problem.
+Finally, execute the problem.

 .. code-block:: python3

     mcdc.run()

-When you string this all together it should look something like this,

-``#input.py``
+Put together, our example ``input.py`` file:

 .. code-block:: python3